MOKO-IA CREATIVE

 Made by hand

 We like to make things that are inspired by our lived experiences and what makes an impact on our wairua.
-We choose to work with a myriad of materials from stone, found objects, to digital illustration.
-This often expands ideas beyond the first sketch.
+We choose to work with a myriad of materials from stone, found objects, to digital illustration and surface pattern design.
+This often expands ideas beyond the studio into new opportunities and creative conversations.

 Collaborate